Linda Lampenius: Christmas music

-Brava has performed in numerous Christmas concerts over the years, most notably headlining Sweden's original Christmas tour Julkonserten both in 2004 and 2008, touring in concert halls and arenas all around the country.
+Lampenius has performed in numerous Christmas concerts over the years, most notably headlining Sweden's original Christmas tour Julkonserten both in 2004 and 2008, touring in concert halls and arenas all around the country.

-Brava has also headlined Christmas concerts in Finland, performing among others at Borgå Cathedral and Temple Rock Church.
-While living in London, Brava played Christmas music in the local Finnish Church.
+Lampenius has also headlined Christmas concerts in Finland, performing among others at Borgå Cathedral and Temple Rock Church.
+While living in London, Lampenius played Christmas music in the local Finnish Church.

-In 2015, Brava performed numerous Christmas concerts in Stockholm, including Immanuel's Church, Hedvig Eleonora Church, and the Finnish Church.
+In 2015, Lampenius performed numerous Christmas concerts in Stockholm, including Immanuel's Church, Hedvig Eleonora Church, and the Finnish Church.
 She also performed twice at the Gustaf Vasa Church, where one of the concerts were attended by Prince Carl Philip and his wife Princess Sofia of Sweden.

 Jazz

-Together with Jeff Goldblum, Brava has played and performed jazz music in Los Angeles, in addition to her other jazz performances in New York and Stockholm.
+Together with Jeff Goldblum, Lampenius has played and performed jazz music in Los Angeles, in addition to her other jazz performances in New York and Stockholm.

 Solo albums

 Linda Lampenius

-Brava's pop album Linda Lampenius, which peaked at number 8 on the Finnish Top Album Chart, was released in 1997.
-Although the album was released only in Finland, Brava's single "Violator"/"Toccata and Fugue" got international attention: "Pammi lookalike's great on her Bach" stated the Daily Mirror and the Daily Record wrote that "just when interest in violin music was toning down along comes Linda Lampenius – the fiddling Finn has taken a major bow – she is already a sensation with her version of Bach's Toccata and Fugue".
-Also The Sunday Times reported how Brava "has enjoyed huge success in Scandinavia with an up-tempo version of Bach's Toccata and Fugue".
-Brava has performed material from the album in Finland and abroad, including Sporting Club in Monaco and televised performances at the Royal Albert Hall in London and the Playboy Mansion in Los Angeles.
+Lampenius's pop album Linda Lampenius, which peaked at number 8 on the Finnish Top Album Chart, was released in 1997.
+Although the album was released only in Finland, Lampenius's single "Violator"/"Toccata and Fugue" got international attention: "Pammi lookalike's great on her Bach" stated the Daily Mirror and the Daily Record wrote that "just when interest in violin music was toning down along comes Linda Lampenius – the fiddling Finn has taken a major bow – she is already a sensation with her version of Bach's Toccata and Fugue".
+Also The Sunday Times reported how Lampenius "has enjoyed huge success in Scandinavia with an up-tempo version of Bach's Toccata and Fugue".
+Lampenius has performed material from the album in Finland and abroad, including Sporting Club in Monaco and televised performances at the Royal Albert Hall in London and the Playboy Mansion in Los Angeles.